opengisch/QField/docs/snippets.md

     // string is the search term(s) typed into the search bar
     // context is a QgsLocatorContext object with the following properties:
     // - targetExtent, targetExtentCrs, and transformContext
-    // parameters is a map of keys and values attached to the QFieldLocatorFilter parameters properties
+    // parameters is a map of keys and values attached to the QfLocatorFilter parameters properties

     // sample details object
     let result_details = {